Parameters¶

 This value is a default only and can be changed at any time:

-Raising the concurrency level for a warehouse decreases the compute resource allocation per statement; however, it does not necessarily limit the total number of concurrent queries that can be executed by the warehouse, nor does it necessarily improve total warehouse performance, which depends on the nature of the queries being executed.
+• Raising the concurrency level for a warehouse might decrease the compute resources that are available for a statement; however, it does not always limit the total number of concurrent queries that can be executed by the warehouse, nor does it necessarily impact total warehouse performance, which depends on the nature of the queries being executed.

 Also, remember that Snowflake automatically allocates resources for each statement when it is submitted and the allocated amount is dictated by the individual requirements of the statement.
 Based on this, and through observations of user query patterns over time, we’ve selected a default that balances performance and resource usage.